ABOUT MINNEAPOLIS DEATH DOULA BARBARA GATES

 You don't have to figure this out alone

-The Readiness Review Call is free, it's 20 minutes, and it's where the weight of "I really need to deal with this" starts to lift.
+The Readiness Review Call is free, it's 20 minutes, and it's where "I need to deal with this" and "I don't know where to start" begin to ease.

 Virtual sessions — work with me from anywhere.